 Injustice prevails when strangers may not discuss serious issues without risking unforeseen violence.
-At which point, sports babble becomes a magical incantation, the favored means of disarming animosity and sidetracking debate, as well as the lowest common denominator of mutual irresponsibility.
-Any adult who considers his contribution to critical thought and social activism unnecessary, is an idiot in the Greek sense of the term: an over-aged child.
+At which point, sports babble becomes a magical incantation, the favorite means of disarming animosity and sidetracking debate, the lowest common denominator of mutual irresponsibility.
+Any adult who considers his contribution to critical thought and social activism unnecessary, is an idiot in the Greek sense: an over-aged child.

-Mass media sources sustain this idiocy.
+The mass media sustain this idiocy.
 They spoon-feed tepid pap to the info proletariat and withhold complex and controversial topics.

 It is time we started reasoning like adults.
 We could begin by forcing the media to retrieve like good bird dogs our social truths in all their complexity.

 17. Self-lies are the most insidious.
 They can take any form described above, but should be listed separately.